 - Places Gardiner’s work in the context of historic and contemporary approaches to the coastal landscape

-- Looks at the formative influence of poster art and popular guidebooks on Gardiner’s interest in the coastal landscape by curators Gill Saunders and Steve Marshall
+- Looks at the formative influence of poster art and popular guidebooks on Gardiner’s interest in the coastal landscape by curator Steve Marshall

 Jeremy Gardiner has spent the last five years exploring locations on Britain’s south coast.
 This seaside odyssey has resulted in a new body of work gathered in this book and an accompanying touring exhibition.
 Gardiner has taken his inspiration, not only from the natural world which has long been a feature of his work, but from popular portrayals of the coastal landscape in travel posters, guide books, postcards and ViewMaster reels.